Subscribe

 When tick season rolls around, prevention is key.
 Be sure to use parasite preventatives and check your dog for ticks after you go outside.
 There’s no evidence that your dog can spread Lyme disease to you and your family, but they can still bring ticks into your home.

-But if your pup is bitten, you’ll need to use a proper tick removal tool to ensure you get the whole tick.
+If your pup is bitten, you’ll need to use a tick removal tool or a pair of sharp tweezers to ensure you get the whole tick.
 Don’t use your hands or a pair of dull tweezers you have lying around, as you could leave part of the tick still embedded in the skin.
 You could also accidentally squeeze infectious materials into your dog.

 There are tons of tick removal tools out there to help you safely remove ticks, from the tick scoop to the tick twister.
 No matter what kind of tool you use, it’s important that you grasp the entire tick—not just the head—as close to the skin as possible, and gently pull straight up.
 Here are a few of our team’s favorite tools: